adaptdk/usa-documentation/code-reviews/README.md

 ## Having your code reviewed

 **Rule number one of having your code reviewed is that you are the person responsible for completing the work.
-Don't make the reviewer do your work.**
+We, as developers, should not put the burden of figuring out what has been done and why on the person reviewing that change.
+We should always be striving to make it easy for a reviewer to say yes.**

 - The person reviewing your work does not have as much context as you do.
 Provide them with as much context as you feel will be necessary for